wccalvin/blog/content/about/index.md

 ## My Journey

-I started to teach myself to code with [Perl](https://www.perl.org/) around 2013.
+I started to teach myself to code with [Perl](https://www.perl.org/).
 The first book I used to teach myself to code was the [Llama book](https://www.oreilly.com/library/view/learning-perl-5th/9780596520106/).
 After a while, I started learning [python](https://www.python.org/), building